onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

 This approach does not answer the yes or no question about the conjecture.
 What it does provide is a well defined way to talk about:

-* what we can measure from many trajectories at once,
+* what we can measure from many trajectories at once;
-* how to test whether an encoding behaves consistently under refinement,
+* how to test whether an encoding behaves consistently under refinement;
 * how to reject encodings that would allow us to hide non terminating behavior.

 Q008 is therefore the discrete trajectory benchmark of the Tension Universe program.
 It turns the Collatz conjecture into a precise tension statement at the effective layer, with termination treated as a first class signal and with clear rules about what can be tuned and what must stay fixed.